 AIR COMBAT GROUP (ACG) is one of the largest Force Element Groups in the RAAF, with more than 2,000 personnel across three wings; comprising nine squadrons.
-ACG provides a single command structure for all of the RAAF's F/A-18F Hornet, EA-18G Growler, Hawk 127 and the PC-21 Forward Air Control; and the Australian Defence Force's Combat Controller Teams.
+ACG provides a single command structure for all of the RAAF's fast-jet combat aircraft: the F-35A Lightning, and the PC-21 Forward Air Control: and the Australian Defence Force's Combat Controller Teams.
 ACG's mission is to deliver Australia's capability to control the air and to conduct precision strike and airborne electronic attack.
-The Commander of Air Combat Group is Air Commodore Pete Robinson. → Air Commodore Pete Robinson.
+Air Combat Group is commanded by Air Commodore Pete Robinson CSM. → Air Commodore Pete Robinson.

-- ↑ Air-to-air photo of four RAAF F-35A Lightning IIs over Northern Australia during Exercise Talisman Sabre 23. - Squadron patrols during a training serial as part of Exercise Teak Action 2023 at Singleton Training Area, NSW.
+- ↑ RAAF F-35A Lightning II aircraft fly in formation over the Northern Territory during Exercise Talisman Sabre 23. - ↓ A RAAF combat controller from No.4 Squadron patrols during a training serial as part of Exercise Teak Action 2023 at Singleton Training Area, NSW.